RiiConnect24/Wii-Guide/_pages/en_US/bootmii.md

 ![BootMii Logo](/images/bootmii.png)

+Do **NOT** install BootMii on a Wii mini.
+You will brick your console by doing so.
+{: .notice--warning}

 One of BootMii's most important features is the ability to backup and restore your Wii's NAND storage.
 We will be going over how to perform a NAND backup.
 You can then restore from that backup for whatever reason.
 We recommend making a NAND backup regularly or before you do something risky to your console (and if you know what you're doing, you won't have to do anything risky).

 #### Requirements